chocolatey/docs/input/en-us/central-management/setup/service.md

 * `centralManagementServiceUrl` = **' '** (empty) - The URL that should be used to communicate with Chocolatey Central Management.
 It should look something like https://servicemachineFQDN:24020/ChocolateyManagementService.
 See [FQDN usage](../../features/chocolatey-central-management#fqdn-usage).
 Defaults to '' (empty).
 NOTE: Chocolatey Agent and CCM Service share this value on a machine that contains both.
 If blank, the CCM Service will construct a URL based on defaults of the machine, but is required to be set for Agents.

-> ⚠️ **WARNING**: The Chocolatey Agent installed on the same machine that has the CCM Service installed will share the `centralManagementServiceUrl` setting, so that agent can only report into that CCM Service.
+> :warning: **WARNING**: The Chocolatey Agent installed on the same machine that has the CCM Service installed will share the `centralManagementServiceUrl` setting, so that agent can only report into that CCM Service.

 ### Chocolatey Managed Password